 Baseline Sharpness Comparison Chart

-With no settings Iridient is already significantly more crisp, with much more detail.
+With no settings, Iridient is already significantly crisper and has much more detail.
 And that’s looking at it with Internet Jpeg compression.

 100% Crop.